-Giolito, White Sox edge Brewers 3-2 for 6th straight victory
+Abreu, White Sox edge Brewers 3-2 for 6th straight victory

 Brock Holt walked and Sogard singled to start the eighth, but Jimmy Cordero got of the jam as Keston Hiura grounded into a double play and Christian Yelich struck out looking.

+The Brewers have lost two straight since their weekend series with St. Louis got scrapped because multiple Cardinals had tested positive for COVID-19.
+Yelich, the 2018 NL MVP and two-time defending NL batting champion, is just 3 for 34 at the plate so far.

+“He’s struggling,” Counsell said.
+“I don’t think there’s any way else to say it.
+He’s struggling.
+He’s probably worked as hard as you could want him to work.
+He shouldn’t work any harder because that’s not going to solve it.
+He’s working as hard as he can, he just hasn’t solved it yet.
+It hasn’t looked great, but he’s a great, great player.”

 Giolito (1-1) struck out nine and allowed two runs, three walks and four hits in six innings.
-He spent much of the night dueling with Brandon Woodruff, who also allowed two runs over six innings.
+He spent much of the night dueling with Woodruff, who also allowed two runs over six innings.
 Woodruff scattered eight hits while striking out six and walking one.

+“It was one of those nights where I didn’t really have my ‘A’ stuff going, especially with the fastball command,” Giolito said.
+“Just kind of pulling off a few pitches, especially early, and then as we got deeper in the outing, obviously relying on the changeup a lot to kind of get back on track.”

 Limited to one hit through the first four innings, the Brewers broke through in the fifth as Gamel’s two-run shot into the right-field seats opened the scoring.

 The White Sox tied it in the sixth on a homer to center by Jimenez that ended a string of 13 1/3 scoreless innings for Woodruff.
-In his last start, Woodruff had given up just one hit in 6 1/3 shutout innings as the Brewers won 3-0 at Pittsburgh.

 TRAINER’S ROOM

 The White Sox placed left-handed pitcher Carlos Rodon on the 10-day injured list with shoulder soreness Tuesday.
-The injury caused Rodon to leave after only two innings in Chicago’s 6-4 victory over the Brewers on Monday.
+The injury caused Rodon to leave after only two innings Monday.

-White Sox manager Rick Renteria says he’s optimistic Rodon will return before the end of the season.
+Renteria says he’s optimistic Rodon will return before the end of the season.

 In other roster moves, the White Sox purchased the contract of pitcher Brady Lail from their Schaumburg training site and designated outfielder Luis Basabe for assignment.